Rugal/oral-programming/google-speech/README.md

 #Google Speech API
-For now only FLAC and 441000 sampling rate is allow.  don't know what else google allowed.
+Google allow WAV and FLAC format with different sample rate, don't know what else google allowed.
+After several times of experiments, I found FLAC with sample rate=16000 in 16 bits is good and fast enough.
+This is what I am using in google speech API now.
 Only recording audio is allowed, but I plan to use Google Full Duplex, which means I need to implement streaming recording.
 I got no idea about this technique.

 ##Usage